What we do in brief

-Advanced Electrochemical Energy Systems
+- Advanced Electrochemical Energy Systems for Smart Mobility

-Flexible Wearable Electronics
+- Flexible Wearable Electronics

-3D printing for Electrochemical Energy and Sensing Devices
+- 3D Printing for Electrochemical Devices

 - Advanced Materials for Energy Storage and Conversion